Standard Chartered sees 2013 UK bank tax jump to $330 million

-LONDON Standard Chartered said it could have to pay up to $330 million under a British bank levy next year, some $60 million more than it had expected after Britain this week lifted the charge.
+LONDON Standard Chartered said it could have to pay up to $330 million (205 million pounds) under a British bank levy next year, some $60 million more than it had expected after Britain this week lifted the charge.

 Standard Chartered paid $165 million under the bank levy in 2011 and expected that to rise to $210 million this year.